Captaiblood/ModularMonolithSampleWebApi/README.md

   <p align="center">
     This is a striped down version of Web Applications using Modular Architecture in ASP.NET Core.
 Microservices architecture was the prefered choice to rebuild the application.
-But with Microservice architecture come lost more complexities as compared to well designed monolith or going bit further with Modular Architecture.
+But with Microservice architecture come lots more complexities as compared to well designed monolith or going bit further with Modular Architecture.
     <br />

 </div>